Modify Your Child Custody Order with the Help of a Family Law Attorney

 - Changes in marital status of one or both parents

 - Substance abuse

 If you have concerns about the safety or stability of your child, the court may consider it a sufficient reason to change an existing order as well.
 However, it is important to have evidence to support your claim.
 Our team can help evaluate the situation and pursue a quick custody change to protect your child.

 Get the Support You Need

-At The Family Law Firm of Donna J Smiedt, we have a team of family law attorneys who understand the complexities of child custody cases.
-If you wish to make a change to your agreement, we can sit down with you and your co-parent to develop a new custody plan to present to a judge.
-We can also provide representation in court to ensure the best interests of both you and your child are protected.
+At The Family Law Firm of Donna J Smiedt, Donna and her team of family law attorneys understand the complexities of child custody cases.
+If you wish to make a change to your agreement, Donna can sit down with you and your co-parent to develop a new custody plan to present to a judge.
+She can also provide representation in court to ensure the best interests of both you and your child are protected.

 Schedule an Appointment Today